Center Lovell 1957

 In the dining room, she stood in front of grandmother seated on a velvet-cushioned chair aside the oak table.
 She cleared her throat.
 “Nice to see you, too.”

 Grandmother pulled up her flowered housedress to the knees.
 “Now, take a look at my legs.
 Tell me what you think.”

 Elizabeth bent down and slid a hand over her swollen legs.
 “How long have they been like this?”

 “A few months.”
 She pointed to The 1951 Family Physicianbook on the table.
 “That says it’s the way my heart pumps.”

-“I don’t want anyone, especially family, to know.
-You find out for me, seeing as you’re going to be a nurse.”
+“I don’t want anyone to know.
+You find out, seeing as you’ll be a nurse.”

 Grandmother didn’t resist the touch.
 She looked up at Elizabeth.
 “Well, good!
 Now, I’ve got more to say, Elizabeth.
-First, I’ll make some tea, and I baked those brownies you liked so much.
-Never know though, maybe you don’t eat them anymore since you’re a model.
-Karl sent me the picture of you on a billboard.
-You were always a pretty girl.”
+I’ll make tea, and I baked those brownies you liked so much.
+Never know though, maybe you don’t eat em’ since you’re a model.
+Karl sent me the picture of you posing on a billboard, always a pretty girl.”

 “Sit down.
 I’ve got to get something.”
 She turned on the stove burner under the teakettle, and disappeared into a small office off the dining room.

 Grandmother came back with a folded white lace handkerchief in her hand.